ikelaiah/request-fp/docs/Request.md

 ## Error Handling

-The TidyKit.Request module uses a dedicated exception class, `ERequestError`, for handling HTTP-related errors.
+The Request module uses a dedicated exception class, `ERequestError`, for handling HTTP-related errors.
 This allows you to specifically catch HTTP request errors while letting other types of exceptions propagate as normal.

 ```pascal
 try